 Metzler says the festival was moved to the church/school grounds because the shade from the live oaks gave some relief from the mid-summer heat, yet still allowed for breezes from the gulf.

 This year’s Crab Fest will be the 20th year Metzler has served as chairperson.
 In 1997, Pam, who was Hancock County's circuit clerk at the time, was approached by Father Pete Mocker, who asked if she'd take on the enormous job of chairing the event.
 After consulting with her family, who promised to help, she took on the job, becoming the first woman to do so.

 Now she's retired from the county, but not the Crab Fest.
 She and the other dedicated volunteers return year after year to keep the pieces and parts of this three day festival rocking along.
 It’s hard work, in the heat, but they enjoy it.

 “Everybody always has a wonderful time.
 A lot of volunteers aren’t even church members, they’re just members of the community or members of other churches, other denominations,” Metzler said.
 “Because it’s so fun.”

-Laura Pizza Griffith makes 600 pounds of crab stuffed potatoes.
+Laura Piazza Griffith (editor's update: Laura passed away in 2019) makes 600 pounds of crab stuffed potatoes.
 Others boil 7,000 crabs and 3,500 pounds of shrimp.
 Some fry the seafood and make the gumbo and other items.